 On completion of this course, the student will be able to:

-- show a sound knowledge of key aspects of medieval Britain and Ireland
+- demonstrate, by way of coursework and examination as required, a sound knowledge of key aspects of medieval Britain and Ireland;

 |R. Bartlett, The Making of Europe: Conquest, Colonization and Cultural Change 950- 1350 (London, 1993)|